-The MC list compiled by Lepping et al. [2006] is the basis of this study, and hereafter we call it Lepping list (see http://lepmfi.gsfc.nasa.gov/mfi/mag_cloud_S1.html; the list including the fitted parameters are kept being updated until 2011 December 13).
+The MC list compiled by Lepping et al. [2006] is the basis of this study and, hereafter, we call it Lepping list (see http://lepmfi.gsfc.nasa.gov/mfi/mag_cloud_S1.html; the list including the fitted parameters are kept being updated until 13 December 2011).
 We use this list not only because it is well established but also because we can test the procedure of our model by comparing our fitting results with Lepping et al. [2006] results.
 There are a total of 121 MCs in the list.
-The start time, end time and model-derived parameters are all given in the list.
-The goodness-of-fit is estimated by Q_0 , which is 1, 2 or 3 for good, fair and poor, respectively.
+The start time, end time, and model-derived parameters are all given in the list.
+The goodness of fit is estimated by Q_0 , which is 1, 2, or 3 for good, fair, and poor, respectively.
 Our study only considers the MCs in the first two categories.
-It is noticed that there are large data gaps in the published Wind data during 2000 July 15 - 16.
-Their event No.45 and 46 are in that period, and are therefore removed from our study.
-Besides, the event No.85 in their list was studied by Dasso et al. [2009], and is believed to consist of two MCs.
-Thus we discard this event too.
-Finally, a total of 72 events are available for our study as listed in Table 2-4 in Appendix B.
+It is noticed that there are large data gaps in the published Wind data during 15-16 July 2000.
+Their event nos.
+45 and 46 are in that period and are therefore removed from our study.
+Besides, the event no. 85 in their list was studied by Dasso et al. [2009] and is believed to consist of two MCs.
+Thus, we discard this event too.
+Finally, a total of 72 events are available for our study as listed in Table B1 in Appendix B.

-To test our procedure, we switch off the velocity option in our model, and compare the fitted parameters with those given in Lepping list.
-When fitting an observed MC with our model, we use the time-resolution of the Wind data as the same as that indicated in the list, which is 15 minutes for some events and 30 minutes for others.
-The front and rear boundaries of the MCs given in Lepping list are used and fixed in our model.
+To test our procedure, we switch off the velocity option in our model and compare the fitted parameters with those given in the Lepping list.
+When fitting an observed MC with our model, we use the same time resolution of the Wind data, as indicated in the Lepping list, which is 15 min for some events and 30 min for others.
+The front and rear boundaries of the MCs given in the list are used and fixed in our model.
 It is different from the procedure taken by Lepping et al. [2006], in which the preset boundaries may be modified by their model.
-The difference between their fitted and observed boundaries is evaluated by the parameters,
+The difference between their fitted and observed boundaries is evaluated by the parameters, ck and asf, given in their list (see Lepping et al. [2006, equations (7) and (9)] for their definitions).
+Larger values of ck and asf mean larger difference.
+Thus, to make a mostly reliable comparison, we further tentatively exclude events whose ck or asf is larger than 10%, which results in a sample of 23 events.
+It should be noted that those excluded events will be included again in the next section though they are not used for testing our procedure here.